Ta1sty/Bachelorarbeit/docs/index.md

 saving multiple GBs of VRAM.

 ## Traversal shaders
 Traversal shaders are an extension to acceleration-structure traversal.
 A traversal shader hereby represents a small programm, which can control how an acceleration structure is travered.
-For that, a scene is built out of a tree of acelleration structures.

-### An example
+We can use this to implement Multi-Level instancing, dynamic-level of detail, reduced GPU-CPU bandwidth and much more.
+More information on the general concept can be found in chapter 4.1(TODO link to thesis) or a the paper by (TODO won jong at al).

+### Why use traversal shaders

+Traversal shaders offer a couple of improvements to raytracing, especially with regard to memory and performance, they also have a couple of niche uses as well.
+In terms of memory, multi-level instancing comes to mind:
+  - Traveral of an accelleration structrure behaves like tree traversal, it is possible to specify an acelleration structure as a leaf node of another.
+In that case we can keep continuing this way as long as we want.
+Below is an example that explains it.
+  - Level-of-detail (LoD) is a common practice to reduce performance impact of far away objects.
+It swaps the meshes of far away objects with lower resolutions and keeps improving resolution as the observer comes closer.
+In the regular case an application must precalculate the selected levels of detail in advance, however with traversal shader it is possible to select the level of detail dynamically.

+(TODO, Pictures LOD)

+### Walking through a forest

+In a sense, traversal shaders already exist in the current architecture.
+They are responsible for transforming the ray into the lower AS coordinate system and letting the ray traversal continue there.

+However, currently we have to define which AS is traversed next during AS-Build and we are limited to single-level instancing.Therefore, the Forest-Tree-Leaf example does not work.
+This is where start of.

+The goal is to build a shader program given our current limitations that emulates the behaviour of a traversal shader with all its functionality.
+I.e. we can always choose where our traversal continues and we can keep going down the tree as far as we want.

+The m
 The best example for usage of traversal shaderes is a forest of trees with leafs:
 - Forest AS: Spans over the entire scene and contains trees as instances with different transforms.
 In this example this could be called the Top-Level-AS (TLAS)
 - Tree AS: Contains the geometry for the branches and trunk.
 It also references the leaves as instanced primitves with different transforms